thegridelectric/gridworks-journalkeeper/docs/types/gridworks-event-gt-sh-status.rst

     :members:

 **MessageId**:
-    - Description:
+    - Description: MessageId.This is a unique immutable id assigned to the status payload when created by the SCADA.
+If the original message is not acked by the AtomicTNode, the entire gridworks.event is stored locally and re-sent later when AtomicTNode comms are re-established. (with this same MessageId)
     - Format: UuidCanonicalTextual

 **TimeNS**:
-    - Description:
+    - Description: The time in epoch nanoseconds that the SCADA created the status.

 **Src**:
-    - Description:
+    - Description: The GNodeAlias of the SCADA sending the status.
     - Format: LeftRightDot

 **Status**: